TurBoss/sam11/README.md

 2. The HALT instruction is modified to allow user and supervisor operation, this was so that a simple shutdown command could be added to OSes without that functionality
 3. The KW11 line clock when in LKS_SHIFT_TICK mode simply assumes 1 Op/Step = 1us, which is highly inaccurate on most system (there are options for better accuracy)
 4. A simple break, step, continue debugger is implemented, but requires you to enable it in sam11.h and enable PRINTSIMLINES
+5. The file [termopts.h](termopts.h) includes settings for remapping some keyboard things to make it more comfortable with modern systems

 ## Supported virtual hardware